Koen-Kraaijveld/SAS-Analysis-BSC/README.md

 1. Navigate to the directory that was cloned from this repository.
 2. From there, navigate to /plugin-scripts/evaluation.
 3. Run ```atrp_eval.py``` and ```dragonfly_eval.py``` to see the results for ATRP and Dragonfly, respectively.
-4. The graphs from the Evaluation section (5.2) should render in order of appearance.
+4. The graphs should render in order of appearance.